 We had been really good friends for years.
 This one day, out of the blue, he calls, “Can we go out for lunch?
 I need to tell you something.”
 I replied without any thought, “Yes.”
 He looked visibly nervous that day.
 What followed was at least twenty minutes of random talk.
 When I finally lost my mind owing to the curiosity, I came forward from my seat with a clenched fist, and demanded, “Dude, will you tell me what’s the matter?”

 He took a pause and said, “I need to tell you something.
 Please hear me out and promise that this won’t affect our friendship.”
 This could mean a thousand things or nothing at all.
 I said, “Nothing will affect our friendship, I promise.
 Tell me.”
-And he said those three words.
+I was lying.
+There can be many things that could affect our friendship.
+What if he was an online troll by profession?
+But I had to lie because I wanted to listen to what he had to share.
+And then he said those three words.

 “I am gay.”